Their Eyes Were Watching God Summary

 Make that uninspired, reliable...and abusive.
 After he threatens to kill her for not obeying him, Janie leaves Logan for the suave and ambitious Joe Starks.

 Joe takes Janie to Eatonville, Florida, America’s first all-black city, where she lives the high life as the mayor’s wife.
 However, Janie finds that her husband has very rigid definitions of a woman’s role.
 Joe often silences Janie and refuses to listen to others’ opinions...which is no kind of good.

 As Joe grows old, he tries to divert public attention from his failing body by accusing Janie of acting too young for her age.
 Finally, Janie can’t bear it anymore and lashes out at Joe, insulting his manhood and pride.
 Joe is deflated and takes to his deathbed, refusing to let Janie visit him.
 Janie bursts into Joe's room in his final moments and speaks her mind.

-After his untimely death, Janie dons widow’s clothes and lives happily single until she meets a slick and fun-loving vagrant named Tea Cake.
-Though Tea Cake is twelve years younger than Janie, with him she finds the true love she has dreamed of all her life.
-In their relationship, both sides experience bouts of jealousy, yet Janie and Tea Cake eventually find happiness working in the fields of Everglades and mingling with the migrant workers.
+After his untimely death, Janie dons widow’s clothes and lives happily as a single woman until she meets a slick and fun-loving vagrant named Tea Cake.
+Although Tea Cake is 12 years younger than Janie, with him she finds the true love she has dreamed of all her life.
+In their relationship, both sides experience bouts of jealousy, but Janie and Tea Cake eventually find happiness working in the fields of the Everglades and mingling with the migrant workers.

 After Tea Cake’s funeral, Janie returns home to Eatonville.
 There, she meets up with her old friend, Pheoby Watson, and tells her the whole story.
 This narration to Pheoby provides the framing for the whole novel.